-In 2019, consumers are more impatient than ever.
+Nowadays, consumers are more impatient than ever.
 We need things instantly.
 That means your website has to be faster and more robust than ever before.
 The time in which your pages take to load has a huge impact on your ability to convert visitors and make sales, so how do you improve your web performance?

 Did you know that 40% of people will leave a website that takes more than 3 seconds to load?
 Google also includes page speed in its ranking algorithm, so websites that don’t load quickly will appear lower in search results.
 The top and bottom of it – make sure your site is as speedy as possible.